mattiaspilroth/ot-security-notes/notes/why-ot-infrastructure-appears-static.md

 ## 1. Purpose and Scope

-This note explains why operational technology (OT) environments often appear static when viewed through an IT or enterprise security lens.
+This note is written for IT and enterprise security professionals who need to understand why OT environments resist changes that appear straightforward from an IT perspective.

 The intent is not to justify weak security practices, nor to argue against modernization.
 Instead, it describes the **structural constraints, lifecycle realities, and optimization targets** that shape rational engineering decisions in OT environments.